corda/corda/docs/source/node-database-initialisation-logging.rst

 Database Schema Initialisation Logging
 ======================================

-Database initialisation and upgrade for corda internal tables is recorded in the node's default  log file.
+Database initialisation and upgrade for Corda internal tables (and other objects like sequences) is recorded in the node's default log file.
-The process of internal tables creation (and other database objects like sequence) is recorded as structured log lines in the default node's log file.
+The default logs record each change set name to be run (from Liquibase script files) in a structured format.

-The more fine grained, unstructured logs produced by Liquibase can be enabled by providing an additional log4j2 configuration file :ref:`node-administration-logging`.
+The detailed, unstructured logs produced by Liquibase can be enabled by providing an additional log4j2 configuration.

-The setup of CorDapps custom tables is not recorded in node's logs explicitly (it would require enabling Hibernate logger category, if a custom table is not created manually).
+The setup of CorDapps' custom tables is not recorded in the node's logs explicitly (it would require enabling Hibernate logger category).

 Default logs
 ^^^^^^^^^^^^

-Database initialisation and upgrade logs are outputted to a standard Corda log file.
-They are denoted by 'databaseInitialisation' category name and starts with the same prefix.
+The default logs are denoted by 'databaseInitialisation' category name and starts with the same prefix.
-The logs consist of two parts, the sequence of the change sets to be run and the sequence of applied change sets.
+The log consist of two parts, the sequence of the change sets to be run and the sequence of applied change sets.
 Change set is the smallest unit of a database schema change defined in a Liquibase script, a single change set may contain one or more DDL statements.
 The log sequence: